renatocaliari/JTBD-Mapper-AI-Agent/project_roadmap.md

--   Always read the instruction file inside prompts_docs as your specific prompt to execute each task and generate the proper result in the {currentdate_and_time}_{job to be done}_docs folder following the order:
+-   Always read the instruction file inside prompts_docs as your specific prompt to execute each task and generate the proper result in the project folder following the order:

 | Done? | Step | File to read | File to generate | Sub-Tasks |
 |---|---|---|---|---|